Attorney threatens legal action against Shreveport Police Department

 SHREVEPORT, La.
-(KTAL/KMSS) – A local attorney threatens to sue the Shreveport Police Department for requiring officers to work additional shifts.
+(KTAL/KMSS) – A local attorney is threatening to sue the Shreveport Police Department for requiring officers to work additional shifts.

 “This is more of an emergency than the icy roads or some of the other things… hurricanes, tornadoes.
 “We’ve got 75 homicides in the city this year.
 That’s 80 percent or so over last year.
 This is a true emergency.”

-Chief Ben Raymond was forced to enact the Emergency Supplemental Patrol Program, requiring officers to work additional shifts.
+Chief Ben Raymond says he was forced to enact the Emergency Supplemental Patrol Program, requiring officers to work additional shifts.

 However, attorney Pam Breedlove believes this situation doesn’t constitute an emergency.